-Keratin is a protein that helps form the skin and nails.
+Keratin is a protein that promotes the development of the skin and nails.
 Nail psoriasis sometimes causes too much keratin to grow under the nail.
-This is called subungual hyperkeratosis.
-People with this symptom may notice a white, chalky substance under the nail.
-When this happens to the toenails, the feet may hurt from the pressure of shoes pushing down on the nails.
+This overgrowth is called subungual hyperkeratosis.

 Fungal infections usually affect the toes, not the fingernails.
-This is because the feet are more likely to come into contact with fungus from walking barefoot.
+This is because the feet are more likely to come into contact with fungus when walking barefoot.

 Unlike psoriasis, fungal infections do not cause pits in the nails.
 Instead, the nails tend to change shape over time.
-They may thin or develop thick patches, and sometimes break.
+They may become thin or develop thick patches and sometimes break.

 Nail growth pattern

-The infection may also eventually spread to the nails or spread from one toe to multiple toes.
+The infection may also eventually spread to the fingernails or from one toe to multiple toes.

-Knowing the difference can prevent people with fungal infections from spreading the infection to other people.
-However, people with nail symptoms of either condition should not self-diagnose.
+Knowing the difference between nail psoriasis and nail fungus can prevent people with fungal infections from spreading it to others.
+However, people with nail symptoms from either condition should not self-diagnose.

-Only a doctor can confidently determine the cause of changes in the fingernails and toenails.
-And prompt medical care can address symptoms of both fungal infections and psoriasis.
+Only a doctor can confidently determine the cause of any changes in the fingernails and toenails.
+Prompt medical care can address symptoms of both nail psoriasis and nail fungus.